Bhargavi3012/Shopping-Mall-Site-Selection/README.md

 # Shopping-Mall-Site-Selection
-To predict the most feasible location in Pune city to open a shopping mall.
+To Predict which site in pune would be feasable for a businessmen to open up a shopping mall in Pune city.